Create a Question Answering System in Python using NLP

 Output 4

-Query: Who created Python Programming Language?
+Query: Who created the Python Programming Language?

 Created by Guido van Rossum and first released in 1991, Python’s design philosophy emphasizes code readability with its notable use of significant whitespace.